The 18 Worst Restaurant Breakfasts in America

 Carl's Jr. The Breakfast Burger

-Smash a plate of eggs, bacon, and hash browns between two buns, and you get a breakfast sandwich that's nearly three times the calories of an Egg McMuffin.
-Good going, Carl's Jr.—not!
-It's safe to say that some dishes—like burgers—are better off when they're left unaltered.
+Smash a plate of eggs, bacon, and hash browns between two buns, and you get a breakfast sandwich that's got nearly three times the calories of an Egg McMuffin.
+It's safe to say that some dishes, such as burgers—are better off when they're left unaltered.

 Hardee's Breakfast Platter

-Hardee's earns its reputation as one of the most perilous fast-food chains by continuing to sire one crazily caloric burger after the next—and by failing to offer many impressive breakfast options.
-The breakfast platter lives up to the chain's reputation, packing in over half a day's worth of sodium into one little meal.
+Hardee's offers several caloric burgers, so the fact that they also offer up breakfast options as unhealthy as this one doesn't come as much of a surprise.
+The breakfast platter lives up to the chain's reputation, packing in over a day's worth of sodium into one little meal.

 Smoothie King 'The Hulk' Strawberry Smoothie

 You'll see that there are 256 grams of sugar in this smoothie, and 183 of those grams are "added sugar."
-The USDA recommends that we eat no more than 50 grams of added sugar a day, so this smoothie breaks through that barrier three times!
+The USDA recommends consuming no more than 50 grams of added sugar a day, so this smoothie breaks through that barrier three times over!
 Plus, liquid calories are absorbed more quickly than solid calories, because the digestion process is quicker.
 That's a sugar rush that will send you flying!
-For even more ways to cut back on the white stuff, check out these ways to cut back on sugar

 Jack in the Box Grande Sausage Breakfast Burrito